-It isn’t what most people think.
-It’s not all meat, bacon, and blue cheese.
+KD: It isn’t what most people think.
+It’s not all meat, bacon, and bleu cheese.
 It can be on occasion, but this is not something that should be done on a daily basis.
-I include plenty of healthy fats like almonds, avocado, organic oils, grass fed dairy…proteins like grass fed beef, free range chicken, and wild caught fresh seafood…and tons of veggies!
+I include plenty of healthy fats like almonds, avocado, organic oils, grass-fed dairy…proteins like grass-fed beef, free range chicken, and wild caught fresh seafood…and tons of veggies!
 I also tend to include intermittent fasting several days a week.

-Accomplishing what I have through whole food and nutrition alone.
-I did not take any of latest keto fad products that are selling on the market including coffee, shakes, pills, meal replacements.
+KD: Accomplishing what I have through whole food and nutrition alone I did not take any of latest keto fad products that are selling on the market including coffee, shakes, pills, or meal replacements.
 My advice is to do your research and stay as far away from those products as you can.

-MG: Thank s for sharing your experiences with our readers, Dylan!
+BW: Thanks for sharing your experiences with our readers!

-For help figuring out the best weight loss plan for you, schedule a Free 15 Minute Consultation with BeWell’s Senior Nutritionist, Monica Montag.
-And be sure to check out our NEW Weight Loss Program, revamped for 2019.
+For help figuring out the best weight loss plan for you, schedule a Free 15 Minute Consultation with BeWell Senior Nutritionist Monica Montag.